-As we see, to access the value of the age field, inside, from the owner class, we use the reserved word this.
+As we see, to access the value of the age field inside the owner class, we use the reserved word this.
 We know that the word this is a reference to the current object, in which the method resides.
-Therefore, in our example, with "return this.age", we say "from the current object (this) take (the use of the operator “dot”), the value of the field age, and return it as result from the method (with the help of the reserved word return).
-Then, instead from the Main() method to access the values of the field age of the object dog, we simple call the method GetAge():
+Therefore, in our example with "return this.age" we say "from the current object (this), take (the use of the operator “dot”), the value of the field age, and return it as result from the method (with the help of the reserved word return).
+Then, instead of accessing the value of the field age of the object dog from the Main() method, we simple call the method GetAge():